FrancoisChabot/abulafia/CONTRIBUTING.md

     find include -iname *.h | xargs clang-format -i -style=file find tests -iname *.h -o -iname *.cpp | xargs clang-format -i -style=file find examples -iname *.h -o -iname *.cpp | xargs clang-format -i -style=file

-## Coverage testing

-Automated coverage testing has been enabled, but please do not realy too much on it.
-However, due to the highly templated nature of Abulafia, its important not to rely on it too much.